 - Drain your breast daily with lymphatic drainage.
 Massage your breast to clear any milk clot; this will also help milk flow.

 In our next blog we will show you some lymphatic drainage techniques to prevent mastitis.
 We hope this information is useful for you.
 If you need advice or have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
-We are always happy to help!
+You can find us in Mill Hill Broadway and Islington.
+We are always glad to help.